Back to Case Studies

 Reactivating Dormant Clients to Increase Repeat Placements by 22%

-Lifecycle automation identified inactive clients and triggered targeted outreach that converted past relationships into new placements.
+Lifecycle automation identified inactive clients and triggered targeted outreach that converted past relationships into new placements — without adding headcount or changing how recruiters worked.

 Case Snapshot